arkadi81/Calendar/learning-log.md

 added example.spec.js to test directory as sample of working tests
-$mocha --watch to run ongoing testing now functional. server also running and updates views on save.
+$mocha --watch to run ongoing testing now functional. server also running and updates views on save.]

+- need to learn how to write code for expresss routing.

+// CRUD functionality
+create read update delete

+ ## express generator is now installed globally, so minimal scaffolding can just be done using
+ $ express [dirname]

+ - chai must be installed locally to work